 The current Rue Poissonnière, Rue des Petits-Carreaux and Rue Montorgueil replace this ancient lane.

 Finally, by 1284 shoemakers and leather workers had their own building.

 Les Halles – Rive Droite

-The success of Les Halles consequently triggered the development of the Rive Droite.
+Les Halles triggered the development of the Rive Droite.

-The new ones encompassed a central square known as Carreau, an area reserved for the bread and dairy products stalls.
+New buildings were erected around a central square or Carreau, an area reserved for bread and dairy products stalls.

 Halles de Baltard

 The latest transformation occurred in the mid-19th century.

 The architect Baltard, one of the pioneers of metal architecture, not only redeveloped and enlarged Les Halles, but he also transformed their layout.